mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 ### BigQuery 3rd party APIs

-The most data pipelines are not implemented within the BigQuery API directly but with some 3rd party, higher level API.
+The most data pipelines are not implemented within the BigQuery API directly but with some 3rd party, higher level APIs.
-The high level APIs need to expose the underlying BigQuery API for setting the labels.
+The high level APIs should expose the underlying BigQuery API for setting the labels.
+But in reality it is not always true.

 * Apache Beam still does not support job labels on BigQuery read/write transforms [BEAM-9967](https://issues.apache.org/jira/browse/BEAM-9967)
 * BigQuery Spark Connector has recently got the support for setting job labels [PR-586](https://github.com/GoogleCloudDataproc/spark-bigquery-connector/pull/568)